-Project expected new development in each impact fee area (see Chapter 1: Land Use Assumptions).
+• Project expected new development in each impact fee area (see Chapter 1: Land Use Assumptions).

 - Analyze the current level of service being provided for qualifying capital facilities. - Determine the ten-year demand for additional branch libraries for each impact fee area (see Chapter 2: Equivalent Demand Units) based on the current level of service. - Estimate the cost to acquire land and construct new branch libraries needed to meet the tenyear demand. - Calculate the gross Parks impact fee per EDU by dividing the estimated "plan" cost by the equivalent demand units projected over the ten-year period for each impact fee area. - Investigate possible Alternative Revenue Offsets, and if alternative funding sources are identified, offsets must be quantified to ensure new development is not charged twice for the same improvements.
-However, Arizona impact fee rules that limit development impact fee contributions toward library facilities dictate that significant funding from alternative revenue sources will be needed to construct future libraries.
-As such, an alternative revenue offset is not provided for the Libraries impact fee because the funding deficiency is so great that any alternative funding available will be used to address that deficiency. - Calculate the Libraries Net Impact Fee per EDU in impact fee areas by subtracting any offset amounts from the gross impact fee per EDU. - Calculate the Libraries Net Impact Fee schedule for each type of land use by multiplying the Net Libraries impact fee per EDU in each impact fee area by the EDU factor from Chapter 2: Equivalent Demand Units.
+Arizona impact fee rules that limit development impact fee contributions toward library facilities dictate that significant funding from alternative revenue sources will be needed to construct future libraries.
+As such, an alternative revenue offset likely is not required for the Libraries impact fee, however staff the review of potential offsets is underway and will be complete prior to adoption of the final IIP.
+This is described in more detail under the Alternative Revenue Offsets section. - Calculate the Libraries Net Impact Fee per EDU in impact fee areas by subtracting any offset amounts from the gross impact fee per EDU. - Calculate the Libraries Net Impact Fee schedule for each type of land use by multiplying the Net Libraries impact fee per EDU in each impact fee area by the EDU factor from Chapter 2: Equivalent Demand Units.